ibexa/documentation-developer/docs/migrating/migrating_from_ez_publish_platform.md

 So, if you first ran the command:

-`php app/console ezxmltext:convert-to-richtext --image-content-types=image,myprofile -v`

-But later realize the last identifier should be `custom_image`, not `profile`, you may execute :

 `php app/console ezxmltext:convert-to-richtext --image-content-types=image,custom_image -v`

+But later realize the last identifier should be `profile`, not ``custom_image``, you may execute :

+`php app/console ezxmltext:convert-to-richtext --image-content-types=image,profile -v`

-The last command would then ensure embedded objects with Content Type identifier `profile` are no longer tagged as images, while embedded objects with Content Type identifier `custom_image` are.
+The last command would then ensure embedded objects with Content Type identifier `custom_image` are no longer tagged as images, while embedded objects with Content Type identifier `profile` are.

 Using the option `--export-dir`, the conversion will export problematic `ezxmltext` to files with the name pattern `[export-dir]/ezxmltext_[contentobject_id]_[contentobject_attribute_id]_[version]_[language].xml`.
 A corresponding `.log` file will also be created which includes information about why the conversion failed.
 Be aware that the reported location of the problem may not be accurate or may be misleading.